 Parents and students must hand medication to be taken during the course of the school day to a College Nurse on arrival.
-This must be accompanied by a signed consent form (available from the website or Reception offices), or a letter signed by the parent or guardian.
+This must be accompanied by the online signed consent form (available from the website or https://forms.office.com/e/KEPmL3snJG), or a paper consent form (available on the end of this policy) signed by the parent or guardian.
 The communication must state the name of the medicine, why the student is taking it, dose required, method of administration, time(s) it should be taken and any possible side effects.

 Medication must be provided in its original container.
-Students must not carry medication on their person (see below for exceptions).
+Students must not carry medication on their person (with the exception of asthma pumps, diabetes related medication and EpiPens).
 Medication is stored in a locked cupboard or fridge as necessary.
 Sharps boxes are provided by parents for students who require them.
-When necessary they are returned to parents for safe disposal.
+When necessary, they are returned to parents for safe disposal.